jventura1738/COSC320/Project1/README.md

 There are two executables included: 'linearleastsquares' and 'matrixDriver'.
 The former can be run with a text file full of data to find the optimal vector, B.  The latter is used to confirm that my matrix class works and is fully functional.

-Run the progams with the following linux commands: './linearleastsquares.exe <data.txt>' and './matrixDriver'.
+Run the progams with the following linux commands: './linearleastsquares.exe <data.txt>' and './matrixDriver' respectively.

 ### Extra Credit